 Full annealing

-Used for pre-eutectoid steels, such as 08KP, 08PS, 20, 70containing less than 0.8% carbon.
-It is aimed at forming small austenitic grains, which, when cooled, form a uniform ferrite-pearlite structure, which significantly improves the characteristics of steel.
-The heating temperature and holding time directly depend on the size of the workpieces, their placement in the furnace, chemical composition and other production factors.
-To protect semi-finished products and finished products from oxidation and decarburization, heat treatment is carried out in protective atmospheres.
+Used for hypoeutectoid steels such as 08KP, 08PS, 20, 70 containing less than 0.8% carbon.
+It is aimed at forming fine austenite grains that on cooling form a uniform ferrite-pearlite structure, which significantly improves steel characteristics.
+Heating temperature and holding time depend directly on blank sizes, their placement in the furnace, chemical composition, and other production factors.
+To protect semi-finished and finished products from oxidation and decarburization, heat treatment is conducted in protective atmospheres.

 Isothermal annealing

-It is aimed at improving the machinability of alloys, such as 12X18N9 et 12X18H10T, and obtaining a more homogeneous ferritic-pearlite structure.
-It reduces the time of recrystallization, which is especially important for alloy steels, since after full annealing, they take quite a long time to cool down to reduce hardness.
+Aimed at improving machinability of alloys such as 12Kh18N9 and 12Kh18N10T and obtaining a more homogeneous ferrite-pearlite structure.
+It makes it possible to shorten recrystallization time, which is especially important for alloy steels, since after full annealing they require quite a long time for cooling to reduce hardness.

 Incomplete (spheroidizing) annealing

-Recommended for carbon and alloy steels, such as 60S2A, 65G, 70S2HA, U8A, Y10A.
-They are widely used for eutectoid (containing from 0.8% to 2.14% carbon) materials, and to a limited extent for pre-eutectoid materials.
-This type of annealing leads to the formation and growth of new crystalline grains (almost complete recrystallization) and the formation of a spheroidal form of perlite instead of the usual lamellar one.
-As a result of heat treatment, alloys and steels are better cut and also acquire improved properties for cold rolling, stamping and drawing.
+Recommended for carbon and alloy steels such as 60S2A, 65G, 70S2KhA, U8A, U10A.
+Widely applied for hypereutectoid materials (containing from 0.8% to 2.14% carbon) and limitedly for hypoeutectoid ones.
+This type of annealing leads to formation and growth of new crystalline grains (practically complete recrystallization) and formation of spheroidal pearlite instead of the usual lamellar form.
+As a result of heat treatment, alloys and steels are better cut and also acquire improved properties for cold rolling, stamping, and drawing.

-It is used to eliminate chemical heterogeneity in alloyed steels and alloys that occurs during the crystallization of metal.
-It involves heating the workpiece to high temperatures, followed by prolonged exposure and slow cooling.
-The result is a material with coarse grain, which, if necessary, can be reduced by pressure or additional heat treatment.
-Used for alloys 50N, 50NP, 79NM, 49K2FA, 27KHto ensure high magnetic properties.
+Used to eliminate chemical inhomogeneity in alloy steels and alloys that arises during metal crystallization.
+It includes heating the blank to high temperatures followed by long holding and slow cooling.
+As a result a material with coarse grain is obtained, which if necessary can be reduced by pressure or additional heat treatment.
+Applied for alloys 50N, 50NP, 79NM, 49K2FA, 27KKh to ensure high magnetic property indicators.

-It is aimed at reducing the residual stresses that occur in the metal during various technological operations, such as forging, welding, and cold rolling.
-The purpose of this heat treatment is to reduce or completely relieve the stress that has arisen as a result of external mechanical stress.
+Aimed at reducing residual stresses that arise in metal during various technological operations such as forging, welding, and cold rolling.
+The purpose of such heat treatment is to reduce or fully relieve stress that arose as a result of external mechanical action.

 Recrystallization annealing

-It involves heating cold-deformed steel to a temperature higher than the onset of recrystallization, holding it at a predetermined temperature and further slow cooling.
-It is carried out in order to increase the plasticity of the metal before cold pressure treatment, remove the rivet between technological operations and impart the necessary physical and mechanical properties.
+Involves heating cold-deformed steel to a temperature exceeding the start of recrystallization, holding in the specified temperature regime, and further slow cooling.
+Conducted to increase metal ductility before cold pressure working, relieve work hardening between technological operations, and impart the necessary physical-mechanical properties.

 Normalization

-It is often used as an intermediate operation to soften steel or alloy before pressure treatment or cutting, as well as to eliminate defects and improve the structure of the material.
-During the normalization process, the steel is heated to a high temperature and then left to cool slowly in the air.
-Compared to annealing, it makes it possible to obtain a more durable material.
+Often applied as an intermediate operation to soften steel or alloy before pressure working or cutting, as well as to eliminate defects and improve material structure.
+In the normalization process steel is heated to a high temperature and then left to cool slowly in air.
+Compared with annealing it makes it possible to obtain a stronger material.

-In some cases, normalization is preferable to annealing if both processing methods produce comparable results.
-This is due to the fact that normalization is more economical in terms of cost and time.
+In some cases normalization is preferable to annealing if both processing methods give comparable results.
+This is explained by the fact that normalization is more economical in cost and time.

-The annealing of steels and precision alloys is an important process aimed at improving the mechanical and physical properties, as well as the structure of the material.
-This type of heat treatment can significantly improve the manufacturability of an alloy or steel, improve their structure, eliminate defects and reduce internal stresses.
+Annealing of steels and precision alloys is an important process aimed at improving mechanical and physical properties as well as material structure.
+This type of heat treatment can significantly raise the processability of an alloy or steel, improve their structure, eliminate defects, and reduce internal stresses.

 In addition, annealing improves machinability, which facilitates operations such as milling and drilling.
-This process also increases the weldability of the material, which is critical for the reliability and durability of welded structures in the oil and gas and energy industries.
+This process also raises material weldability, which is critically important for reliability and durability of welded structures in the oil-and-gas and energy industries.